DR Congos voodoo Wrestling Provides Spellbinding Fun - UrduPoint

 Her coach, enjoying a beer at the same plastic table, freezes, transfixed.

-It's a premonition of what's to come in her looming one-on-one with a wiry male fighter named Masamba.
+It is a premonition of what is to come in her looming one-on-one with a wiry male fighter named Masamba.

-- No holds barred - Staged late in the evening on a rickety wrestling ring in a small school courtyard, the bouts attracted about two hundred people, paying 3,000 Congolese francs ($1.24) for an adult ticket.
+- No holds barred - Staged late in the evening on a rickety wrestling ring in a small school courtyard, the bouts attracted about 200 people, paying 3,000 Congolese francs ($1.24) for an adult ticket.

 A brass band and drummers blared a constant stream of lively music, energising an enthusiastic crowd.
 Local cigarettes and plastic sachets of liquor were on sale.
 Many attendees also lit up joints.